WGBH/stock-sales-2/app/views/about/rates.md

 For all other WGBH footage, license fees are quoted on a per second rate and based upon the rights, licensing term, and the territories you need.
 We require a 30-second minimum on all licenses.
 Please contact us for a quote.
 Bulk discounts are available.

+We also license on-line articles, interactives, timelines and other web content.
+Please contact us for a quote.

 ### Research
 The first 30 minutes are free, then $60 per hour.
 Research fees include searching our databases and staff time required to preview tapes, locate production records and investigate rights.